Sir Charles Henry Knowles 2nd Baronet

 Transferring to the North American station, Knowles served as a volunteer during the New York campaign between July- October 1776, and had an astonishingly lucky escape when a boat in which he was ferrying Lieutenant-General Sir Henry Clinton passed unharmed within yards of an American battery.
 He was shortly afterwards moved into the Chatham 50, Captain John Raynor, the flagship in turn of Rear-Admiral Lord Shuldham and Commodore Sir Peter Parker, and was present at the capture of Rhode Island on 8 December.
 Upon learning that his father was dangerously ill he returned home in January 1777 aboard the Asia 64, Captain George Vandeput, but in June went back to North America and rejoined the Chatham, Captain Tobias Caulfield, remaining with her until the end of the year when he left once more for England, having on 9 December succeeded to the family baronetcy following the death of his father.

 Knowles went out to the West Indies in the following year as a passenger aboard the brig Endeavour, and he joined the sloop Ceres 18, Captain James Richard Dacres, on 15 February 1778.
 He subsequently became a prisoner of the French when this ship was captured after Rear-Admiral Hon.
 Samuel Barrington’s famous defence of St Lucia on 15 December 1778.
 Knowles was treated with gallantry before being exchanged, and he joined the Prince of Wales 74, Captain Benjamin Hill, the flagship of Barrington.
-After a short period in temporary command of the storeship Supply from May 1779 he rejoined the flagship in time to take part in the action of 6 July 1779 off Grenada, in which he was slightly wounded.
+After a short period in temporary command of the storeship Supply from May 1779 he rejoined the flagship in time to participate in the Battle of Grenada on 6 July , in which he was slightly wounded.
 In October he returned with the Prince of Wales to England in convoy, and in December entered as a volunteer aboard the Sandwich 90, Captain Walter Young, the flagship of Admiral Sir George Rodney.

 Upon arriving home Knowles was somewhat ludicrously hauled before the solicitor to the Admiralty and advised that he and Captain Hon.
 Thomas Cadogan had been accused of all manner of heinous crimes pertaining to the detention of a neutral vessel on the Jamaican station.
 The charge in Knowles case was completely without foundation, not least because he was able to assure the official that he had been in the Mediterranean at the time.
 He returned to the Porcupine at Gibraltar with Admiral Lord Howe’s relieving fleet on 18 October 1782, taking passage aboard the Britannia 100, Captain James Bradby, the flagship of his old friend Vice-Admiral Hon.
 Samuel Barrington.
 Knowles was subsequently appointed to the ex-Spanish ship of the line San Miguel 72 which had been blown ashore on Gibraltar, and he assumed the role of senior naval officer on the Rock following Curtis’ departure for England, regularly defending his command from Spanish attempts to recapture her.
 He finally left for England on 22 March 1783, and his ship was paid off at Portsmouth in May.